HMS Agincourt (1913): Construction and seizure

-Rio de Janeiro, as Agincourt was named by her first owners, was laid down on 14 September 1911 by Armstrongs in Newcastle upon Tyne and launched on 22 January 1913.
+Rio de Janeiro, as Agincourt was named by her first owners, was laid down on 14 September 1911 by Armstrong Whitworth at their Elswick Yard in Newcastle upon Tyne and launched on 22 January 1913.
 After the keel-laying, the Brazilian government found itself in an unenviable position: a European depression after the end of the Second Balkan War in August 1913 reduced Brazil's ability to obtain foreign loans, while at the same time Brazil's coffee and rubber exports collapsed, the latter due to the loss of the Brazilian rubber monopoly to British plantations in the Far East.
 In addition, reports on new dreadnought construction coming in from overseas indicated that the vessel would be outclassed upon completion.
 These factors caused Brazil to put the ship up for sale in October 1913, and she was sold to the Ottoman Navy for £2,750,000 on 28 December 1913.
 Renamed Sultân Osmân-ı Evvel, she underwent trials during the July Crisis the following year and was completed in August, just as the First World War was beginning.

 The war broke out during her sea trials before delivery.
 Even though the Ottoman crew had arrived to collect her, the British Government took over the vessel for incorporation into the Royal Navy.
 The Turkish captain, waiting with five hundred Turkish sailors aboard a transport in the River Tyne, threatened to board his ship and hoist the Turkish flag; First Lord of the Admiralty Winston Churchill gave orders to resist such an attempt "by armed force if necessary."
 At the same time, the British also took over a second Ottoman battleship, a King George V class-derived vessel being built by Vickers—Reşadiye—which was renamed HMS Erin.
-Such an action was allowed in the contract only if Britain was at war at the time, but since Britain was not yet at war, these actions were illegal; the British government nevertheless determined to present the Ottomans with a fait accompli.
+Such an action was allowed in the contract only if Britain was at war at the time, but since Britain was not yet at war, these actions were illegal; the British government were nevertheless determined to present the Ottomans with a fait accompli.
 On 3 August, a day before Germany invaded Belgium, causing British political elites to reach a consensus on entering the war, the British ambassador to the Ottoman Empire informed the government that Britain had seized the ships.
 Churchill did not want to risk the ships being used against the British, but it had consequences.